mulhearn/pacman/docs/README.txt

 From the petalinux/images/linux directory copy BOOT.bin and image.ub to the boot partition

 Untar the rootfs tarball onto the rootfs partition

+If you just want to update the firmware, you can just do: petalinux-package --boot --force --fsbl ../products/zynq_fsbl.elf --fpga images/linux/system.bit --u-boot

 --------------------------------------------------------------
 5) Update the Xilinx project from an updated TCL project file: